 My first collection, 2002.
 Photo by Sandra Dyas

-5. My shows became more frequent, and during several of them I would be approached by audience members wanting to purchase them.
-There was no way I could sell them, because the were part of the show, and I could not compute the labor hours for the hand stitching and extensive construction of the dress.
+5. My shows became more frequent, and during several of them I would be approached by audience members wanting to purchase the clothing in the show.
+There was no way I could sell those dresses because the were part of the show and would be worn again, and I could not compute the labor hours for the hand stitching and extensive construction of the dress.
 But when it came to entering the business of fashion, that's when the Fair Fit story began.
 I needed to learn how to create fair relationships of exchange, and collaboration, in order to move forward on my craft.

 And I did learn, and am still learning about those exchanges.
 Look for next week's article, I'll tell you the story of my first clothing line and how fairness first entered the picture and how that influenced my business and experience as a young emerging designer.

-And in the entirety of this 7 part series, I will share with you this experience and how creating fair relationships in fashion informs my business and personal practice to this day.
 In the next few articles, I am going to show you my projects and how they explored the idea of a fairness in fit.
-But beyond expertise, I need to share with you my philosophy- because that’s the heart from where I build my practice, how I teach, and create the work I put into this world.
-That breaks down like this:
+But beyond expertise, there's also philosophy at the core of my creative practice, how I teach, and create the work I put into this world.
+That philosophy breaks down like this:

 1. Why teaching is so important.